-eCommerce platforms with headless commerce are becoming increasingly popular, offering brands more scaling options.
+eCommerce platforms with a headless system are becoming increasingly popular, offering brands more scaling options.
 One such popular headless eCommerce platform is BigCommerce.

-By going headless with BigCommerce, businesses can enhance their store’s performance and scalability while giving customers a personalized and seamless shopping experience.
+By going headless with BigCommerce, you can enhance your store’s performance and scalability while giving customers a personalized and seamless shopping experience.
 If you already have a BigCommerce store and are looking to improve it or are considering re-platforming to a headless architecture, this guide is for you.

 In this guide, we’ll explore the benefits of headless BigCommerce and provide you with actionable steps to help you make the transition.